naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.31.networking.models.md

 The Transport Layer also provides UDP, a connectionless, unreliable protocol for sending data that does not require or need data recovery.

+###### TCP header

+TCP provides error recovery but to do so it consumes more bandwidth and uses more processing cycles than UDP.
+TCP and UDP rely on IP for end-to-end delivery.
+TCP is concerned with providing services to the applications of the sending and receiving services.

+TCP HEADER:

+Source Port (16)    |   Destination Port (16)
+Sequence Number (32)
+Acknowledgment (32)
+Header LEN (4) | Reserved Code Bits (12) | Window (16)
+Checksum (16)  | Urgent
+Options (0 or 32)
+Data

+###### Port Numbers

+The first 2 fields of the TCP header, the source and destination ports, are also part of the UDP header.
+Port numbers provide TCP with a way to multiplex multiple applications on the same computer.
+Web browsers now support multiple tabs or pages.
+Each time you open a new tab another and make another request, TCP assigns a different source port number

+###### Well known Port numbers